Guidance

 • deliver services for local authorities

-Partnerships should support projects in a way that is appropriate to their stage of development.
+Partnerships should support lived experience initiatives in a way that is appropriate to their stage of development (see the ‘Standards for LEROs’ section for how to identify the stage of development of a LERO).
 So, while it might be appropriate for a treatment provider to help support and manage a peer-delivered project when it starts, all stakeholders should help these projects to become independent.

 There is no set way to develop lived experience initiatives and RSS in a recovery-oriented system of care (ROSC) (see definition of recovery-oriented system of care in the glossary - part 4).
 Work to develop these initiatives could be co-designed with people with lived and living experience or developed independently by people with lived experience.
 However, for such initiatives to flourish, partnerships must ensure that: